 But there are some things that are always good to consider while handling raw food to follow general food hygiene and nutrition rules.

-||Wash raw foods under running water.
-This allows the reduction of surface impurities, such as dirt, bacteria, or residues|
+||Wash everything and always under running water.
+This allows the reduction of surface impurities, such as dirt, bacteria, or surface residues.|

 ||Dry produce with a clean cloth towel or paper towel where possible.|

-||Scrub firm fruits and vegetables, like melons and root vegetables|
+||Scrub firm fruits and vegetables, like melons and root vegetables.|

 ||Eat a variety of fruits and vegetables.|